AlecM33/fact-check-bot/README.md

 Example usage and response:

 ![example](bot_example.PNG)

+# Important Notes

+Google's claim search is not perfect, and relies on claims sources have provided to it, as well as the wording the user provides.
+The bot will thus not always return the most relevant results, or put them first on the list. <br/><br />I **do not control** the sources that the bot provides, which is why the bot links them.
+If you doubt a fact check, clink the link and decide for yourself.

+For a good overall review of the integrity of fact checkers, consult: https://www.realclearpolitics.com/fact_check_review/

 # Feedback/Contributing
 Feel free to open issues or pull requests under the relevant tabs.
 I'm hoping this bot will find purpose in the currently complex and volatile journalistic climate.